BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 * If the memory allocated by all of the processes in a container exceeds the memory limit, the node Out of Memory (OOM) killer will immediately select and kill a process in the container.

-Resource request and resource limits should be defined for each container in either a deployment or a deployment configuration resource.
+Resource request and resource limits should be defined for each container in either a Deployment, DeploymentConfiguration, StatefulSets, BuildConfigs, and CronJob.
 If requests and limits have not been defined, then you will find a resources: {} line for each container.

 Lets create a deployment to test!
 Create this deployment in your project.